 Internet for home is available in Switzerland in every canton.
 Capacities are constantly being expanded.
 The connection should be faster and stronger, and the price unbeatable.
 Many Swiss households have ADSL and DSL lines, and in larger cities an Internet connection via fibre-optic cable is also available.
 Since multimedia services will continue to require ever higher bandwidths for the Internet at home in the future, connections with fibre-optic and copper lines will be expanded more and more throughout Switzerland.
 You can save money optimally if you find a combination of Internet and TV subscription for your home that suits your needs.
 We'll help you!

 Swisscom's largest non-governmental competitor is the Internet provider UPC.
 The company operates its own fibre-optic network and covers telephony and digital television as well as the Internet.
-UPC has been part of the Sunrise company since 2019.

 The undisputed market leader among Internet service providers in Switzerland is also the predominant owner of telephone lines.
 Swisscom plans that by the end of 2021 90% of the Swiss population will have access to the most modern fibre-optic network.
 A large proportion of Swiss IT services will also be handled by Swisscom.

 The company is known as a provider of Internet TV, but there are also cheap offers for mobile telephony and Internet.

 Salt also advertises with fast Internet (maximum up- and download speed 10 MBit/s) and cheap offers for TV, mobile and fixed network.
 Sometimes a relocation offers a reason to change your internet provider, but of course the price war on the market also leads to new, tempting offers concerning internet and TV subscription.
 Also, the constantly improving quality and speed of Internet connections will sometimes make you think about changing providers.